-- A. Serves as a member or chair of the NESSG - B. Provides guidance on and interpretation of Nuclear Explosive Safety (NES) requirements and policy. - C. Briefs and consults with Defense Nuclear Facilities Safety Board (DNFSB) staff and ad-hoc technical groups about NES principles, responsibilities, and roles in nuclear explosive design and operations. - D. Drafts policy directives for the DOE/ NNSA, Nuclear Explosive Safety Operations Division (NESOD) and/or Nuclear Explosive Safety Policy Division (NESPD) and reviews DOE/NNSA policies on NES. - E. Provides instruction and guidance regarding NES to individuals assigned NES responsibilities. - F. Works directly with officials in DOE/NNSA site offices, national laboratories, and the production plant in resolving NES issues.
+- Serves as a member or chair of the NESSG. - B. Provides guidance on and interpretation of nuclear explosive safety (NES) requirements and policy. - C. Briefs and consults with Defense Nuclear Facilities Safety Board (DNFSB) staff and ad-hoc technical groups about NES principles, responsibilities, and roles in nuclear explosive design and operations. - D. Drafts policy directives for the DOE/NNSA, Nuclear Explosive Safety Operations Branch (NESB) and reviews DOE/NNSA policies on NES. - E. Provides instruction and guidance regarding NES to individuals assigned NES responsibilities. - F. Works directly with officials in DOE/NNSA site offices, national laboratories, and the production plant in resolving NES issues. - G. Consults with line management during the NEO development process regarding NES. - H. Evaluates occurrences applicable to NES.
+Monitors corrective action. - I. Manages and implements the NES change evaluation process. - J. Monitors ongoing NEOs to ensure compliance with NES standards and other NES requirements. - K. Evaluates effectiveness of corrective action on NESSG findings and maintains a record of that assessment. - L. Provides formal briefings to DOE/NNSA management officials regarding problem areas requiring their attention to correct NES deficiencies. - M. Develops correspondence, reports, procedures, and other documents requiring written communication proficiency. - N. Advises, consults, and coordinates with various DOE/NNSA offices, line management, and the national laboratories to determine the scope and content of NES evaluations. - O. Coordinates with DOE/NNSA line management organizations to establish specific requirements for the technical input documentation delivery, and technical and administrative support for each NES evaluation (chair only).

-- G. Consults with line management during the NEO development process regarding NES. - H. Evaluates occurrences applicable to NES.
-Monitors corrective action. - I. Manages and implements the NES change evaluation process. - J. Monitors ongoing NEOs to ensure compliance with NES standards and other NES requirements. - K. Evaluates effectiveness of corrective action on NESSG findings and maintains a record of that assessment. - L. Provides formal briefings to DOE/NNSA management officials regarding problem areas requiring their attention to correct NES deficiencies - M. Develops correspondence, reports, procedures, and other documents requiring written communication proficiency. - N. Consults and coordinates with various DOE/NNSA offices, line management, and the national laboratories to determine the scope and content of NES evaluations (chair only). - O. Coordinates with DOE/NNSA line management organizations to establish specific requirements for the technical input documentation, and technical and administrative support for each NES evaluation (chair only). - P. Evaluates the technical input documentation provided for each NES evaluation. - Q. Leads the NESSG and manages NESSG activities to ensure a thorough evaluation is performed (chair only). - R. Prepares the report of each NESSG activity and coordinates the DOE/NNSA management review.
-Provides DOE/NNSA management with an NES recommendation prior to forwarding the report to the DOE/NNSA Headquarters for approval (chair only). - S. Evaluates the adequacy of NEO controls to satisfy the NES standards. - T. Evaluates the safety of facilities, fixtures, electrical testers, electrical equipment, transport equipment, handling equipment, mechanical equipment, and administrative and operational procedures and controls as they affect NES. - U. Evaluates physical security (e.g., facilities, equipment, and procedures) employed for the protection of nuclear explosives to determine if it constitutes a threat to NES. - V. Coordinates input documentation adequacy reviews prior to commencing an NESS (chair only). - W. Ensures coordination between readiness review activities and NESSG activities (chair only).

-- X. Provides feedback to NESS chair and NESS member candidates regarding performance. - Y. Serves as the DOE voting member, or technical advisor to the DOE member, on Service Nuclear Weapon Safety Study Groups (chair only). - Z. Serves as Accident Recovery Group (ARG) Weapon Recovery Safety Evaluation Team (WRSET) leader (chair only).
+- P. Evaluates the technical input documentation provided for each NES evaluation. - Q. Leads the NESSG and manages NESSG activities to ensure a thorough evaluation is performed (chair only). - R. Prepares the report of each NESSG activity and coordinates the DOE/NNSA management review.
+Provides DOE/NNSA management with an NES recommendation prior to forwarding the report to the DOE/NNSA Headquarters for approval (chair only). - S. Evaluates the adequacy of NEO controls to satisfy the NES standards. - T. Evaluates the safety of facilities, fixtures, electrical testers, electrical equipment, transport equipment, handling equipment, mechanical equipment, and administrative and operational procedures and controls as they affect NES. - U. Evaluates physical security (e.g., facilities, equipment, and procedures) employed for the protection of nuclear explosives to determine if it constitutes a threat to NES. - V. Ensures coordination between readiness review activities and NESSG activities (chair only). - W. Provides feedback to NESS chair and NESS member candidates regarding performance. - X. Serves as the DOE voting member, or technical advisor to the DOE member, on service Nuclear Weapon System Safety Groups (chair only). - Y. Serves as Accident Recovery Group (ARG) weapon recovery safety evaluation team (WRSET) leader (chair only).